 psychology, religious studies, social, racial and climate awareness, meditation and

-mindfulness practices, music and the arts and much more.
-Through the collaborations
+mindfulness practices, music, the arts and more.
+Through the collaborations and intersections

-Charlotte Rotterdam is the Director of Naropa University’s Center for the Advancement
+Charlotte Rotterdam- Director of Naropa University’s Center for the Advancement of Contemplative Education

 Bhanu Kapil, Associate Professor Interdisciplinary Studies